MLDL/FROST/TF-FROST/README.md

 # FROST

-TensorFlow Code for the paper: "FROST: Faster and more Robust One-shot Semi-supervised Training" by Helena E. Liu and Leslie N. Smith.
+TensorFlow Code for the paper: "FROST: Faster and more Robust One-shot Semi-supervised Training".

 ## Setup